boxed/kodare.net/_drafts/draft_introducing_iommi_1.markdown

 purposes I will put all my views inside `urls.py` so we don't need to jump around between different files too much.

-This is where we will end up at the end of this 2 part blog series:
+At the end of this 2 part blog series we'll end up with 4 pages (plus the iommi admin), with custom table, row, cell rendering, filtering, pagination, the advanced query language, and a menu.
+The index page will look like this:

 ![](/img/introducing_iommi_1.png)

-4 pages (plus the admin), with custom table, row, cell rendering, filtering, pagination, the advanced query language, and a menu.

 * Do not remove this line (it will not be displayed)